jeslacourse/jeslacourse.github.io/content/docs/2020-04-18-california-canvass-map/2020-04-18-california-canvass-map.md

   - url: /canvass/CD28.png
     image_path: /canvass/CD28.png
     alt: "CD 28: Eastern Los Angeles"
+summary: "The intent of this project is to determine the best voting precincts, within the state of California, in which to send political canvassers.
+The map will be best utilized by a small team or individual campaign coordinator who will then send teams out to the highest priority precincts."
 ---

 > I'll likely be revisiting this project in the future to see how my analysis has changed.
 With that said, I'm presenting this project as I did in 2016.
 So much has changed in the last four years.
 I'm excited to rework this project and pull in some fresh data.
 It should make for a very interesting before-and-after.